worstprgr/mypage/README.md

 # Adam
 This is my personal site.
 It's a static page with some generator scripts.

-It changes the color theme at every reload - the implementation is quite lazy and I'm proud of it.

 ## Generators
 ### `recolor.py`
 *Recolor* takes an tailwind css file and converts it to a new file, with a new color theme.